• Skip to primary navigation

 This recipe is super simple, and you only need 5 ingredients for the base:

-• Chia seeds (ground or whole – ground will make a smoother texture in the final product, but I’m often lazy and just use whole – I don’t think it makes a major difference)
+• Chia seeds – You can use ground or whole chia seeds; grinding them will make a smoother texture in the final product, but I’m often lazy and just use whole – I don’t think it makes a major difference.

 A woman pouring maple syrup into a food processor to make dessert hummus